CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Introduction

-We address these issues by first, proposing that RL-based methods can be applied to enable better performance in closed loop by learning from states outside the narrow support of expert datasets.
-One naive method to train RL-based policies is to model the action space as only the immediate action for the next invocation.
-While appealing in its simplicity, we demonstrate that this choice is suboptimal.
-We propose to leverage state-of-the-art trajectory prediction models as imitative motion priors and learn a discrete policy to select amongst these quality candidates.
-By leveraging this method of discretization, we can narrow the exploration problem, ensure human-like policies, and allows for the incorporation of domain knowledge in generating feasible and traffic-rule compliant backup plans.
-The overview of this combined method is shown in Fig. \ref{fig:front}.
+When using online RL methods, it is important to carefully design the state and action spaces, and rewards to elicit the desired behavior from the resulting policy.
+In domains like self-driving, modeling the complex transition dynamics of the environment and designing intricate reward structures are often viewed as challenges to online RL.
+One naive method to train RL-based policies is to model the action space as only the immediate action for the next invocation \cite{lu2023imitation}.
+While appealing in its simplicity, we demonstrate that this choice is not optimal.
+To address this, we propose to leverage state-of-the-art trajectory prediction models \cite{DBLP:journals/corr/abs-1910-05449,varadarajan2021multipathefficientinformationfusion,shi2022motion} as imitative motion priors and learn a discrete policy to select amongst these quality candidates (see Figure\ref{fig:cimrl-arch}).
+This approach significantly reduces the learning complexity by replacing the complex trajectory generation problem during closed loop training by a simpler trajectory selection problem.
+By leveraging this discretization method, we can narrow the exploration space, ensure human-like policies, and incorporate domain knowledge to generate feasible, traffic-rule compliant backup plans, hence addressing the third and fourth criteria mentioned above.
+We also demonstrate that even with simplified transition dynamics and reward design, effective results can still be achieved and successfully transferred to real-world applications.

-Second, given the critical nature of safety concerns, we incorporate explicit risk severity modeling within the context of safe-RL \citep{DBLP:journals/corr/abs-2010-15920}.
-To address the optimization challenge of balancing reward maximization and risk minimization, we adopt a strategy similar to Recovery RL \cite{DBLP:journals/corr/abs-2010-15920}, training two separate policies --- one focused on maximizing task reward and the other on minimizing risk severity.
-Acknowledging the continuous nature of driving and the scarcity of risk events, we employ the Tree Backup \citep{Asis2017MultistepRL} algorithm to aid in effectively estimating the task and risk Q value.
-We then leverage the combined policy, crafted with the assistance of risk estimation, for the final control of the SDC.
+To summarize, the key contributions of this work are as follows: (1) we introduce the first scalable safe reinforcement learning (safe RL) solution trained in simulation and successfully transferred to a real-world fleet; (2) our approach adapts the Recovery RL framework with a series of enhancements specifically tailored for the self-driving car (SDC) domain.; and (3) we demonstrate results on both a public dataset and a real-world fleet.